La Center School District Logo

 3. upon the property of others, as evidenced by behavior that has caused substantial loss or damage to the property of others; or

-4. after the student has threatened the physical safety of another and has history of one or more violent acts.
+4. after the student has threatened the physical safety of another and has a history of one or more violent acts.

 4. Positive behavioral intervention: Strategies and instruction that can be implemented in a strategic manner in order to provide alternatives to challenging behaviors, reinforce desired behaviors, and reduce or eliminate the frequency and severity of challenging behaviors.
 Positive behavioral interventions include the consideration of environmental factors that may trigger challenging behaviors and teaching a student the skills to manage his or her own behavior.